Marta Kostyuk

 Marta Olehivna Kostyuk (Марта Олегівна Костюк /uk/; born 28 June 2002) is a Ukrainian professional tennis player.
-She has career-high WTA rankings of No. 16 in singles, achieved on 17 June 2024 and No. 27 in doubles, achieved on 8 May 2023.
-On the WTA Tour, she has won one singles title (2023 ATX Open) and two doubles titles (2022 Slovenia Open and 2023 Birmingham Classic).
-Her best major singles performance is reaching the quarterfinals of the 2024 Australian Open.
+She has career-high rankings by the WTA of No. 10 in singles, achieved on 14 September 2026, and No. 27 in doubles, reached in May 2023.
+Kostyuk has won three WTA Tour singles titles, including a WTA 1000 event at the 2026 Madrid Open, and two titles in doubles.
+Her best performance at the majors is reaching the semifinals of the 2026 French Open and the 2026 Wimbledon Championships.

 Early and personal life

-Kostyuk is the daughter of Oleh Kostyuk and his wife, Talina Beiko.
-Her father was the technical director of the Antey Cup, a junior tennis tournament in Kyiv; her mother was a professional tennis player who reached a career-high WTA ranking of No. 391, won a $10k title in her home city of Kyiv in 1994, and represented a Ukrainian tennis team.
+Kostyuk is the daughter of Oleh Kostyuk and Talina Beiko.
+Her father was the technical director of the Antey Cup, a junior tennis tournament in Kyiv; her mother was a professional tennis player who reached a career-high WTA ranking of No. 391, won a $10k title in her home city of Kyiv in 1994, and represented a Ukrainian tennis team; her grandfather Ivan Bejko mathematician and bearer of the Order of Prince Yaroslav.
 Kostyuk is the younger sister of Mariya Kostyuk, who competed for Chicago State University and Southeast Missouri State University, and a cousin of professional football players Vadym and Miro Slavov and gymnast Oksana Slavova.

 Kostyuk started playing tennis at a young age at the Antey Tennis Club, on the west side of Kyiv, coached by her mother.
 She described her initial experience in tennis at age five: "My mom was always working a lot as a coach, and the first time I went to the courts to train, I just understood that if I started doing tennis, I'd get to spend more time with my mom.
 So that was kind of my motivation – if I played tennis, I'd be around her more often".
 She was also coached by her maternal uncle Taras Beiko, who had played for the USSR and Ukraine in the late 1980s and early 1990s.

 In March 2023, Kostyuk announced her engagement, and in November 2023, she married her fiancé Hryhoriy.

 Career

-2015–2017
+2015–2017: Junior success

 In December 2015, Kostyuk won the "14-and-under" competition at the Junior Orange Bowl in Florida.
 The following month, she won the 2016 Petits As in Tarbes, France, in both singles and doubles (with Kamilla Bartone).

 In January 2017, Kostyuk won the girls' singles title at the Australian Open, defeating Rebeka Masarova in the final.
 In May, she won an ITF tournament in Dunakeszi (Hungary) without dropping a set, becoming the youngest Ukrainian to win a professional singles title.
 In September, Kostyuk and Olga Danilović won the girls' doubles title at the US Open.
 In October, she won the year-end junior girls tournament, the ITF Junior Masters in Chengdu, China, defeating Kaja Juvan in the final.

 On 30 October 2017, Kostyuk achieved a career-high junior ranking of world No. 2.